mindful-math/mindful-math.github.io/content/about.md

 > I am composed of the formal and the material; and neither of them will perish into nonexistence, as neither of them came into existence out of nonexistence.
 Every part of me then will be reduced by change into some part of the universe, and so on forever.
 >
 > -- Marcus Aurelius

+> A man of true science uses but few hard words, and those only when none other will answer his purpose; whereas the smatterer in science... thinks that by mouthing hard words he understands hard things.
+>
+> -- Herman Melville